How to deal with disappointment

 Don’t let your disappointment linger

-While it’s okay to take some time to grieve your disappointment, try not to focus on your negative emotions for a long time.
-Spending too much time and energy on your disappointment will have a detrimental impact on your mood and mental health.
+While it’s okay to take some time to grieve and reflect on your disappointment, try not to focus on your negative emotions for a long time.
+Spending too much time and energy on your disappointment can be detrimental to your mood and mental health.

 Look after your physical health

-You can also contact MensLine Australia 24 hours a day, seven days a week.
-Call us on 1300 78 99 78.
+MensLine Australia is a free phone and online counselling service available 24 hours a day, seven days a week.
+Call us on 1300 78 99 78 or click the floating chat button on the right to access online counselling.

 If it is an emergency, call 000.